-2. Get to Know Your VCPs
+Get to Know Your VCPs

-2.1 VCP Scanning Strategy Elements
+VCP Scanning Strategy Elements

 With the release of RDA/RPG Build 18, seven different VCPs are available to use at each WSR-88D.
 Each VCP uses its own scanning strategy that makes it different from the others.
-Some of the elements that make one VCP different from another include: the VCP space, the waveforms used to sample the atmopshere, the sampling speed, the cone of silence, and whether the VCP was designed for clear air or precipitation.
+Some of the elements that make one VCP different from another include: the VCP space, the waveforms used to sample the atmopshere, the sampling speed, the cone of silence, whether the VCP was designed for clear air or precipitation, and whether supplemental scans are available for a particular radar site.
 Use the buttons on the left to learn a more about these topics.
 Then, use the "Go to VCPs" button to learn more about each VCP.

-2.2 VCP Space
+VCP Space